Jabil Inc. (NYSE:JBL) Shares Sold by The Manufacturers Life Insurance Company

-The Manufacturers Life Insurance Company reduced its position in Jabil Inc. (NYSE:JBL) by 3.4% during the 3rd quarter, according to its most recent filing with the SEC.
+The Manufacturers Life Insurance Company cut its stake in shares of Jabil Inc. (NYSE:JBL) by 3.4% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The firm owned 177,933 shares of the technology company’s stock after selling 6,247 shares during the quarter.
-The Manufacturers Life Insurance Company owned about 0.12% of Jabil worth $6,096,000 as of its most recent filing with the SEC.
+The Manufacturers Life Insurance Company owned about 0.12% of Jabil worth $6,096,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also recently made changes to their positions in the business.
-Acadian Asset Management LLC increased its stake in Jabil by 1,390.7% in the 3rd quarter.
-Acadian Asset Management LLC now owns 78,591 shares of the technology company’s stock valued at $2,691,000 after buying an additional 73,319 shares during the period.
-Victory Capital Management Inc. grew its stake in shares of Jabil by 2.0% during the 3rd quarter.
-Victory Capital Management Inc. now owns 260,278 shares of the technology company’s stock worth $8,918,000 after purchasing an additional 5,225 shares during the period.
-LPL Financial LLC acquired a new position in shares of Jabil during the 3rd quarter worth $213,000.
-Quantitative Systematic Strategies LLC grew its stake in shares of Jabil by 9.0% during the 3rd quarter.
-Quantitative Systematic Strategies LLC now owns 17,318 shares of the technology company’s stock worth $593,000 after purchasing an additional 1,426 shares during the period.
-Finally, Glassman Wealth Services grew its stake in shares of Jabil by 27,650.0% during the 3rd quarter.
-Glassman Wealth Services now owns 1,110 shares of the technology company’s stock worth $38,000 after purchasing an additional 1,106 shares during the period.
-89.50% of the stock is currently owned by institutional investors.
+Several other large investors also recently bought and sold shares of JBL.
+FMR LLC grew its stake in shares of Jabil by 50.3% during the 2nd quarter.
+FMR LLC now owns 22,606,431 shares of the technology company’s stock worth $725,214,000 after purchasing an additional 7,561,363 shares during the period.
+Point72 Asset Management L.P. grew its stake in shares of Jabil by 1,588.4% during the 2nd quarter.
+Point72 Asset Management L.P. now owns 1,044,578 shares of the technology company’s stock worth $33,510,000 after purchasing an additional 982,710 shares during the period.
+Holocene Advisors LP acquired a new position in shares of Jabil during the 2nd quarter worth $30,304,000.
+Alyeska Investment Group L.P. acquired a new position in shares of Jabil during the 2nd quarter worth $24,053,000.
+Finally, Balyasny Asset Management LLC acquired a new position in shares of Jabil during the 2nd quarter worth $16,207,000.
+89.50% of the stock is currently owned by institutional investors and hedge funds.

 In other news, Director Anousheh Ansari sold 3,500 shares of the company’s stock in a transaction dated Monday, October 26th.
 The shares were sold at an average price of $34.38, for a total transaction of $120,330.00.
 Following the completion of the transaction, the director now owns 45,901 shares of the company’s stock, valued at approximately $1,578,076.38.
 The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
 Also, CEO Michael J. Loparco sold 2,000 shares of the company’s stock in a transaction dated Tuesday, November 24th.
 The shares were sold at an average price of $39.00, for a total transaction of $78,000.00.
 Following the transaction, the chief executive officer now directly owns 311,573 shares of the company’s stock, valued at approximately $12,151,347.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders have sold 11,500 shares of company stock valued at $418,330.
 Corporate insiders own 2.81% of the company’s stock.